flutter/website/src/content/cookbook/architecture/result.md

 Now the ViewModel doesn't receive the `UserProfile` directly, but instead it receives a `Result` containing a `UserProfile`.

-This enforces the developer implementing the ViewModel to unwrap the `Result` to obtain the `UserProfile`, and avoids having uncaught exceptions.
+This forces the developer implementing the view model to unwrap the `Result` to obtain the `UserProfile`, and avoids having uncaught exceptions.